GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 ## Introduction

 Want to master the art of keeping Firebase Genkit LLM applications alive and thriving in the real world?
-This hackathon puts you in the driver's seat of production monitoring for Large Language Model (LLM) powered applications.
-Using Firebase Genkit Monitoring, you'll tackle the critical challenges of ensuring LLMs perform flawlessly in production.
+This hackathon puts you in the driver's seat of operating Large Language Model (LLM) powered applications.
+Using Genkit, you will optimse some of the LLM-based features of your app, and using Firebase Genkit Monitoring, you'll tackle the critical challenges of ensuring LLMs perform flawlessly in production.
 You'll dive deep into troubleshooting live issues, optimizing performance bottlenecks, and guaranteeing a smooth user experience for a movie recommendation app.

 Why is this crucial?
 Because in the age of AI, those who can effectively monitor and manage LLM applications in production are the ones who will build the future.

 “GenAI App Development with Genkit” is a recommended pre-requisite.